MLH/Twilio-GHW-Cloud-Week/README.md

 To install the CLI, follow [this guide](https://www.twilio.com/docs/twilio-cli/quickstart).

-### Step 4: Installing curl
+### Step 4: Installing `curl`

-The last step today is to install curl. curl is a command line tool for getting data from URLs, and we'll use it to interact with the Twilio REST API.
+The last step today is to install `curl`. `curl` is a command line tool for getting data from URLs, and we'll use it to interact with the Twilio REST API.

-You can learn more about curl [here](https://curl.se/).
+You can learn more about `curl` [here](https://curl.se/).

-To install curl, follow [this guide](https://everything.curl.dev/get).
+To install `curl`, follow [this guide](https://everything.curl.dev/get).

-curl comes pre-installed on Windows, and can be accessed through Powershell.
-Use curl.exe when giving commands, i.e. curl.exe --version.
+`curl` comes pre-installed on Windows, and can be accessed through Powershell.
+Use `curl.exe` when giving commands, i.e. `curl.exe --version`.

 ### Step 5: Daily challenge complete!
 Time to submit.

 You've completed the challenge for the day, high five!
-To submit the challenge, type curl --version into your terminal, and submit a screenshot on the MLH day-of form!
+To submit the challenge, type `curl --version` into your terminal, and submit a screenshot on the MLH day-of form!

 ## Day 1: Lookup a phone number